-- Community: Handmadeartists was initially made as a small community and has since ballooned into quite a large platform.
+- Community: Handmadeartists were initially made as a small community and have since ballooned into quite a large platform.
 The sense of community has survived the transition and the platform is quite a friendly place.

 - Size: Although this site has grown considerably over the past couple of years it is still relatively small compared to similar sites.

 Learn how to make money on Amazon, Amazon is one of the biggest websites on the internet nowadays.
 They sell millions of products every year and have everything you could ever want.
 As well as selling a wide assortment of their own items they also work as a platform for other people to sell their own products on.
 A couple of years ago they opened a section called ‘Handmade at Amazon’ that specifically focuses on the sale of handmade goods.
 Since they are such a large and highly trusted company selling through them may be good for your business.

 - Large platform: Everyone knows who Amazon is.
 The amount of people who use Amazon every day is enormous, this means that you have a potentially enormous customer base.
 There are also a lot of people who use Amazon either exclusively or almost exclusively.
 Having those people available to see your products will be a big boon.

 - Ease of shipping: You can do all of the necessary shipping through the site as well as buying and printing labels through them.
 This can make managing deliveries significantly less of a hassle.
 You can also utilize Amazon Prime shipping to get more customers.

 - Relatively low competition: The amount of people using Handmade at Amazon is a fraction of the number of Etsy users.
 When people search the handmade section, they have a better chance of being seen on Amazon.